 Similar to research instruction sessions facilitated by subject librarians, this workshop allows students to interact with concepts related to Visualization Lab, such as design thinking, critical thinking, the basics of digital scholarship, and collaboration.
 Class workshops will be designed around the needs and goals for your specific course.

-Instructors wishing to reserve the Visualization Lab may contact the Technology Services Coordinator and will be considered on a case-by-case basis.
+Instructors wishing to reserve the Visualization Lab may contact the Digital Pedagogy and Emerging Technologies Librarian and will be considered on a case-by-case basis.

 For questions, contact the Technology Support Desk at 704.687.6028 or AtkinsTechSupport@uncc.edu.